 Sources are identified in various ways:

-Embedded player: These plays are reported as coming from the host domain where the player is embedded
+- Embedded player: These downloads are reported as coming from the host domain where the player is embedded